-Once you have found a property that matches your needs, the normal procedure is then for the agent you have been working with, to place a reasonable offer to the seller of the property.
+Once you have found a property that matches your needs, the normal procedure is for the agent you have been working with to make a reasonable offer to the seller of the property.

 Our advice: Make sure your offers is fair and reasonable.

-Most sellers tend to price their homes a little on the high side, so whilst some offers are accepted immediately, it can be expected that you may need to enter into negotiations.
-Your agent will oversee this on your behalf to ensure you reach an agreed figure that both you and the seller are happy with.
+Most sellers tend to price their homes a little on the high side, so while some offers are accepted immediately, it can be expected that you may need to enter into negotiations.
+Your agent will oversee this on your behalf to ensure you reach an agreed-upon figure that both you and the seller are happy with.

-A good agent will be happy to provie you with a CMA (Comparative Market Analysis) of properties recently sold in the area.
-This way you can see how competitive your offer and the property you are looking to secure is.
+A good agent will be happy to provide you with a CMA (comparative market analysis) of properties recently sold in the area.
+This way, you can see how competitive your offer and the property you are looking to secure are.

 Once an agreement has been reached that both parties are happy with, it is standard procedure in Portugal for the buyer to then make a reservation (earnest) deposit.
 Normally in the region of 5000€.
 This amount is normally lodged in a client account held by your lawyer.

-Often referred to as the CPVC (Contrato de Promessa de Compra e Venda).
-The promissory contract is what is considered as an exchange contract in the UK.
-This is a legally binding agreement, which, in Portugal, comes with penalties, should either party wish to break it.
+Often referred to as the CPVC (Contrato de Promessa de Compra e Venda), The promissory contract is what is considered an exchange contract in the UK.
+This is a legally binding agreement, which, in Portugal, comes with penalties should either party wish to break it.

 Our Advice: Before you go ahead and sign the promissory contract, ensure you are in a position to move forward with the sale and have the necessary funds in place for the promissory contract, which is generally around 20-30%.

 Before completing the promissory contract, your lawyer will have undertaken a number of searches on the property.
-Namely to check the legal classification of the property is correct, a title report to confirm the person selling is legally the owner of the property and that the land is registered to them.
-Your lawyer will also chack there are no liabilities or restrictions registered against it, such as liens, charges or claims by the tax office.
+Specifically, to check that the legal classification of the property is correct, a title report is needed to confirm that the person selling it is legally the owner of the property and that the land is registered to them.
+Your lawyer will also check that there are no liabilities or restrictions registered against it, such as liens, charges, or claims by the tax office.